nhatch/casia/README.md

 This repo houses the code for a research investigation into recognizing characters with a convolutional neural network (CNN).
 Eventually it will involve comparing performance (learning speed and accuracy) when trained simultaneously on two alphabets vs. when trained individually on either one of them.

 Currently I am merely trying to use [keras](http://keras.io/) to train a CNN that can recognize characters offline isolated characters (.gnt files) from the [CASIA dataset](http://www.nlpr.ia.ac.cn/databases/handwriting/Offline_database.html).
 I have included an example .gnt file in this repo, but you can download the rest [here](http://www.nlpr.ia.ac.cn/databases/handwriting/Download.html).
+You probably want `HWDB1.1trn_gnt` (1873MB) and `HWDB1.1tst_gnt` (471MB).

 The model is not yet learning at all, but if you want to try it, run this in the Python interpreter: